SaimonL/CustomLogger/README.md

 [![Gem Version](https://badge.fury.io/rb/customlogger.png)](http://badge.fury.io/rb/customlogger)
 [![Build Status](https://travis-ci.org/SaimonL/CustomLogger.svg)](https://travis-ci.org/SaimonL/CustomLogger)

-Custom logger allows you to log you're debug infmration to an html file so you can view them in much more easier way.
-This is my first gem so expect things not to be perfect.
+Custom logger allows you to log you're debug information to an html file so you can view them in much more easier way.
+All you need to do is include the gem in the Gemfile and then use it directly CustomLogger.

 ## Compatable

-CustomLogger is compatable with Ruby 1.9 and above.
+CustomLogger is compatible with Ruby 1.9 and above.
 As for Rails 3.x and up.
 You should not be using or have Ruby 1.8 installed for obvious reasons.

 ## Installation